TN 32 (12-24)

 • Section 218(b)(3) of the Social Security Act provides that the term “employee” include an officer of a State or political subdivision (see RS 01505.015).

-• A worker is an employee if his or her position is covered by an agreement under Section 218 of the Social Security Act.
+• A worker is an employee if their position is covered by an agreement under Section 218 of the Social Security Act.

 E. Employee vs. self-employed